FFUF — Everything You Need To Know

 There are still various features that I haven’t mentioned in this post.
 Details on everything can be found on their GitHub repository https://github.com/ffuf/ffuf.

-Founder of cybersecnerds.com.
-Electronics Engineer by profession, Security Engineer by passion.
-I am a Linux Enthusiast and highly interested in the offensive side of the CyberSec industry.
+I am a Linux envagelist and highly interested in source-code auditing.
 You will find me reading InfoSec blogs most of the time.